-- intraday liquidity loan
+- intraday liquidity loans

-- overnight liquidity loan
+- overnight liquidity loans

-- short term liquidity loan
+- short term liquidity loans

-The CBCG may grant the liquidity loan provided that the bank is solvent and that loan has been secured by securities issued by the State of Montenegro, EU Members States and international financial institutions or other collateral deemed acceptable by the CBCG, except immovable properties.
+The CBCG may grant a liquidity loan provided that the bank is solvent and that loan has been secured by securities issued by the State of Montenegro, EU Members States and international financial institutions or other collateral deemed acceptable by the CBCG, except immovable properties.
 The nominal value of securities, i.e. the market value of other security assets, offered as security for the liquidity loan shall be no less than 110% of the loan value.
-In case the market value of securities and other collateral offered as security against the liquidity loan has fallen by more than 5 percentage points of the initially agreed percentage for collateralising the loan, the bank shall, at the CBCG’s request, provide the additional collateral or return a portion of the liquidity loan.
+In cases in which the market value of securities and other collateral offered as security against the liquidity loan has fallen by more than 5 percentage points of the initially agreed percentage for collateralising the loan, the bank shall, at the CBCG’s request, provide the additional collateral or return a portion of the liquidity loan.

 A bank may apply for an intraday liquidity loan if it is lacking funds in its account to meet all its due liabilities during a working day.
-The bank may use intraday loan provided that it has used 50% of allocated reserve requirements for maintaining daily liquidity.
+The bank may use an intraday loan provided that it has used 50% of allocated reserve requirements for maintaining daily liquidity.
 The CBCG shall charge interest on the granted intraday loan at the annual rate of 1.5%.

 The bank shall repay the intraday loan to the CBCG on the same working day, no later than by the expiry of time envisaged for the exchange of payment transaction messages in accordance with the RTGS system.
-If the bank fails to repay the intraday liquidity loan by the expiry of time envisaged, the CBCG grants the overnight liquidity loan to the bank, without the latter’s request, in the amount of the non-repaid portion of the intraday liquidity loan.
+If the bank fails to repay the intraday liquidity loan by the expiry of time envisaged, the CBCG grants an overnight liquidity loan to the bank, without the latter’s request, in the amount of the non-repaid portion of the intraday liquidity loan.